Trauma & Post Traumatic Stress Disorder (PTSD)

 Treatment

 Effective support during the first few weeks after a traumatic experience may prevent the development of trauma symptoms or reduce their severity.
 In-office interventions can help caregivers support their child’s use of positive coping strategies to self-calm, address sleep disruptions, and remain actively engaged in positive activities.
-Most children and their families will benefit from education about the basics of trauma and brief interventions to develop calming skills when experiencing adverse events.
+Most children and their families will benefit from education about the basics of trauma and brief interventions to develop coping skills when experiencing adverse events.

 Clinical Pearl: Simple Interventions for Families